tjmahr/Psych711/readings/reading_12.md

 ### 12. Which hypothesis exactly is being tested in the slopes-and intercepts-as-outcomes model" shown in Figure 12.8?

-School size predicts achievement between schools and moderates the effect of TV on achievement within schools.
+School size predicts achievement between schools (intercepts) and moderates the effect of TV on achievement within schools (slopes).

 ### 13. Kline talks about three basic steps in analyzing a multilevel structural equation model.
 Describe these three steps.

-1. Compute the unconditional intraclass correlation, the proportion of the total variability explained by the clustering variable.
+1. Compute the unconditional intraclass correlation, the proportion of the total variability explained by the clustering variable (want rho < 0.1).
 2. Analyze the within-subjects model.
 3. Then specify the full within-between model, and estimate the full model.